CABLE RAILWAYS: THEIR HISTORY, AND USE IN AMERICA

 A cable company has been formed in New York, and the Mayor of that city has granted a concession for the construction of a system 72 miles long, part of which is to be street tramways, and part to run above the street as the present elevated railway does.
 The decision of the council and mayor has not only been influenced by overwhelming evidence of the behavior of cable tramways, but they have carefully considered the rapid increase of population which is annually being enormously augmented, and they have satisfied themselves that the cable is the only system which will be able to cope with the traffic of a few years hence.

 The author has abstained from giving descriptions of the various gripping appliances used on the lines he has alluded to, his object being not to weary the members with described explanations of complicated machinery.
 He has, however, furnished models which show the principles upon which they have all been made.
-Having given some information as to what has been done in cable tramways abroad, the author will next proceed to describe the Highgate Hill cable tramway.

 It is surprising that notwithstanding the rapid growth and great success of the cable system in America and our colonies during the last eleven years, it was not until May, 1884, that the first cable tramway in Europe was opened by the Lord Mayor of London, on Highgate Hill.
 To those who had worked hard in introducing the system into this country, it was reassuring to find how soon after the opening of this line the objections of the local authorities disappeared, and the inhabitants living along the route prepared to vote for further extensions.
 The power to construct a tramway up the Highgate Hill was obtained by the Steep Grade Tramway and Works Co. during the session of 1882.
 In the summer of 1883 that company requested the Patent Cable Tramway Corporation (who own all the important patents necessary for constructing such lines) to furnish the designs for and construct their lines on the cable system.
 On the introduction of anything new into this country the idea introduced has usually to pay heavily for the privilege, and this occasion proved no exception, for the surveyors of the parishes through which this line passed were very zealous in watching the interests of their respective districts, and on so small a line as this their several requirements proved serious and most expensive obstacles to the completion of it.